 - Universal Credit and pension payments have risen with inflation – There was public outcry at the idea that these might not increase at the rate of inflation.
 As a result, the government committed to increasing both in line with inflation in 2023.
 As the equivalent form of support for students, it's only fair that Maintenance Loans keep up with inflation too.

 - Students have had almost no cost of living support – With the exception of the £400 energy grant, most students couldn't claim support from any of the government's extra cost of living support funds, despite being among the lowest-income groups in the country.
 In fact, even the energy grant was inaccessible to many, including all students living in halls.

 - Parents can't afford to subsidise their children – Reducing the value of the loan in real terms means more students will rely on their families for help, and to a greater degree than ever before.
 But parents are being squeezed by the cost of living crisis too, and many can't afford to sacrifice £100s more every month to help their children.

 - Universities are less able to help – The government has frozen tuition fees in England yet again, meaning universities have also seen a real-terms cut to their income from UK students.
 The government has repeatedly passed the responsibility of helping students onto unis, but many are now facing financial struggles of their own and unable to do so.

 Signing our petition is super helpful, and sharing it with your friends and family (and anyone else, really!) is better still.

-We'd also encourage you to write to your MP, asking them to put pressure on the government to review this decision and increase Maintenance Loans to an adequate amount in 2023/24.
+We'd also encourage you to write to your MP, asking them to put pressure on the government to review this decision and increase Maintenance Loans to catch up with inflation.

 Finally, please encourage your SU to back this campaign if they haven't done so already.
-The 2023/24 Maintenance Loan rates affect all students from England, and everyone will suffer if the government doesn't bridge the shortfall that's emerged over the past two years.
+The Maintenance Loan rates affect all students from England, and everyone will suffer if the government doesn't bridge the shortfall that's emerged over the past few years.